SeldonIO/mlgraph/docs/control-plane.md

 | kfservice | string   | The name of a kubeflow kf service |
 | svc | string | The FQDN name of a kubernetes service |

+Notes:

+  * Do we need to specify `modelName` for kfservice?

 ### CustomSpec

 | Field       | Value       | Description |